-The growth, innovation and evolution of centres will underpin the economy of the Central City District.
+The growth, innovation and evolution of centres will underpin the economy of the Eastern City District.
 Centres continue to be a key organising element of the urban structure of Greater Sydney and provide access to jobs, goods and services.
-Their vitality and viability are important to local economies and their character defines local areas.
-Well-planned centres help to stimulate economic activity and innovation through the co-location of activities, provide jobs closer to where people live and use infrastructure more efficiently.
+Their vitality and viability are important to the local economy, support the economy of the Harbour CBD and help define the character of local areas.
+Well-planned centres stimulate economic activity and innovation through the co-location of activities, provide jobs closer to where people live and use infrastructure more efficiently.

-To manage the growth and change of the Central City District’s centres, a centres hierarchy has been established as outlined below:
+To manage the growth and change of the Eastern City District's centres, a hierarchy for centres has been established as outlined below:

-- Metropolitan centre: Greater Parramatta (refer to Planning Priority C1 )
+- Metropolitan centre: Harbour CBD (refer to Planning Priority E7)

-- Local centres: (refer to Planning Priority C6).
+- Local centres: (refer to Planning Priority E6).

 - high levels of private sector investment

 - flexibility, so that the private sector can choose where and when to invest

 - co-location of a wide mix of activities, including residential

 - high levels of amenity, and walkability and being cycle friendly

 - areas identified for commercial uses and, where appropriate, commercial cores.

 As a strategic centre, Randwick contains significant health, research and education services.
 Details on planning for Randwick are outlined in Planning Priority E8.

 Employment growth is the principal underlying economic goal for metropolitan and strategic centres.
 Therefore the designation of a commercial core within a strategic centre, for economic and employment uses, may be necessary to manage the impact of residential developments in crowding out commercial activity.